 What is coronavirus?

-Coronavirus is a common cause of colds and upper respiratory infections.
-It can infect animals and they could pass it into each other, then pass it onto humans if mutations in the virus occur.
+Coronavirus is a virus that can infect animals and they could pass it into each other, then pass it onto humans if mutations in the virus occur.
 In this case, mutations obviously did occur.

 Last December 2019, Chinese health authorities reported several cases of viral pneumonia to (WHO) and almost all of the patients with the same symptoms had contact with Wuhan’s seafood market.